SEProjGrp5/MapThat/README.md

 ## Installations:

+### Following Steps to be done on Google Cloud console:
+1. Create a Project\
+2. Setup Billing\
+3. Enable geocoding API and distancematrix API\
+4. generate API key-\
+    Refer to the following link https://developers.google.com/maps/documentation/geocoding/get-api-key
+6. Store the API key in the following format-\
+    File name: key.json\
+    File Content: {"key": "your api key here"}\
+    **Key needs to be stored in the json folder.**

 ## How to Contribute?

 ## Future Scope:
 1. Create a chrome extension for extraction of important moodle dates and block the corresponding time for the events in google calendar.\